-For detailed information about the practical requirements for each course, please refer to your Course Outline and Laboratory Manual, where relevant, which is located on your Course Moodle page that can be accessed from https://my.unswcollege.edu.au/
+For detailed information about the practical requirements for each course, please refer to your Course Outline and Laboratory Manual, where relevant, which is located on your Course Moodle page.

 Personal Electronic Device Guidelines for Students

 As a UNSW College student, you will need a personal electronic device and headphones to enhance your learning, participate in class and online exams and assessments We have prepared this guide to give you an overview of the types of devices you will need to complete your studies with us.